Testing the waters

 Upping the bacterial ante

 To Wackett, however, the only thing better than a natural buffer is a super-natural buffer.
-Some naturally-occuring bacteria already possess traits that help them break down plastic, bind to metals, or survive in toxic environments.
+Some naturally-occurring bacteria already possess traits that help them break down plastic, bind to metals, or survive in toxic environments.
 But scientists like Wackett are experts at engineering (genetically “tweaking”) bacteria to become even more efficient at specific jobs – like breaking down pollutants.
 And that’s exactly what Wackett is interested in doing.
 His research interests revolve around engineering bacteria so they can effectively break down the most stubborn of toxins, including the “forever chemicals” polluting the east metro of the Twin Cities.

 Forever chemicals – also known as per- and polyfluoroalkyl substances (PFAS) – are so named because they don’t degrade in nature and are among the most challenging of toxins to remove from water.
 They’re so indestructible that before they were used for non-stick cooking pans, rain-coats and heart valve replacements, they were used to resist corrosion from reactive chemicals in World War II explosives.
 By the time several forever chemicals were publicly linked to cancer and developmental health issues, they were already ubiquitous in our drinking water.
 Unless we remove them ourselves, they’ll persist in nature for up to 10,000 years from now.